bentleymi/ChatGPT-4-Splunk/readme.md

 **instruction** - Optional, the instruction you want the Edit/Edits to follow.
 Note this is only valid when edit models are specified.
  Default: None

 **max_tokens** - Optional, the maximum number of tokens to generate in the completion.
-Default: None
+Default: None - Please reach out to the developer to increase this limit

 **stop** -  Optional, up to 4 sequences where the API will stop generating further tokens.
 The returned text will not contain the stop sequence.
 Default: None